Link: Apply now for the Hilton Honors American Express Aspire Card

 Hilton is one of the largest hotel groups in the world, and the Hilton Aspire Card is an incredible card that comes in handy for those instances where I want to stay at a Hilton property.

-For example, I’ve consistently redeemed the weekend free night certificate at properties retailing for well over $450 per night, so in and of itself that covers the annual fee.
-In 2021 I used my certificate at the Waldorf Astoria Los Cabos Pedregal, which would have retailed for over $1,400 per night.
+For example, I’ve consistently redeemed the free night certificate at properties retailing for well over $450 per night, so in and of itself that covers the annual fee.
+For example, I’ve used my certificate at the Waldorf Astoria Los Cabos Pedregal, which would have retailed for over $1,400 per night when I stayed.
 Add in the $250 resort credit, $250 airline fee credit, and Hilton Honors Diamond status (among other perks), and this card really is too good to be true.

 That being said, personally this is a card that I would get for the perks, rather than a card I would actually spend a lot of money on, as there are better cards for that.